Lockdown party allegations facing UK PM Johnson

 The government says Britain's top civil servant, Simon Case, will lead an inquiry into three alleged gatherings.

-"The primary purpose will be to establish swiftly a general understanding of the nature of the gatherings, including attendance, the setting and the purpose, with reference to adherence to the guidance in place at the time," it says.
+"The primary purpose will be to establish swiftly a general understanding of the nature of the gatherings...," it says.

 The inquiry is broadened to cover further gatherings after additional media reports.